 Paintable shutters are ideal for those wanting to match an existing colour scheme.
 Paintable shutters are made from a material called Styrene which is a paintable plastic (unlike all self-coloured shutters that are made from Polypropylene and cannot be painted) which once painted remains so.
 Another benefit of paintable shutters is the flexibility to change the colour in the future.

 In at number eight is Bedford blue, the most popular blue colour choice for external shutters.
 Blue is a cool colour that works nicely against painted walls.
 Blue shutters on pale or white painted walls are a favourite.

 Colonial blue is a pastel blue ‘New England’ colour popular with those who want a warmer blue rather than the cooler tones offered by Bedford Blue or Lunar Blue.
 Working nicely against painted walls Colonial Blue offers a contemporary, light feel with subtle warm undertones.

 Grey has certainly proved popular in the last few years and is our tenth most popular shutter colour choice.
 Dove grey is a fluid colour that works nicely in most scenarios but is particularly suited to homes that have painted walls.
 It also blends nicely against a brick or stone property and is rapidly gaining popularity even as I write this article.

 With so many colours to choose from why not take a look at our external, decorative shutter ranges and see if you can find the perfect colour for your home.

-On all UPVC and Town and Country products Simply Shutters always sends out colour chip samples so that the true colour can be seen.
+On all UPVC and Black or White colour Synthetic Town and Country products Simply Shutters can send out colour chip samples so that the true colour can be seen.
 We do this as colours seen online or in literature vary from actual the colours due to printing limitations, website resolutions or individual monitor settings.